Andrewneteye4343/scDock/Essential files/README.md

 We provide three options for ligand usage: FDA compounds, CAS number and your own structures.
 ● For FDA compounds, you need to set Vina_Docking_use_fda = true and Vina_Docking_fda_txt = path/to/fda.txt.
 In this option, scDock will download and pre-process the parent compounds of FDA-approved compounds (version: September 2025).
 The fda.txt can be download from Github.
 ● For CAS number, you need to set Vina_Docking_cas_txt_file = path/to/cas.txt.
 In this option, you can provide the CAS number of your interested compounds in the cas.txt file.
 The CAS number can be serached at PubChem website (https://pubchem.ncbi.nlm.nih.gov/).
 ● For your own structures, you need to set Vina_Docking_docking_ligand_dir = path/to/YourStucture.
 You can provide your compound structure.pdbqt file by using this argument.
+Please make sure that the structure fulfill the requirement for AutoDock Vina.

 #### Decide the protein structure for molecular docking
 In default, the protein structures will be automatically downloaded and pre-processed for subsequent molecular docking.
 Besides that, we provide an option for user to use their own protein structure.pdbqt.
 To do so, you need to set Vina_Docking_docking_receptor_dir = path/to/YourDirectory.
+Please make sure that the structure fulfill the requirement for AutoDock Vina.

 #### Provide the tissue type of your scRNA/snRNA data.
 You must input the below tissue name into Markers_Annotation_tissue_type: